qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 - *Bold directories*: Set bold font weight for directories in the Project View
 - *Compact Status Bar*: Reduce the height of the status bar (this is the default height)
 - *Custom Accent Color*: Set a custom color for accent color
+- *Arrows Style*: Change the style of the arrows in trees

 **Component Settings**:
 * *Custom Wallpaper*: Set a custom wallpaper for the IDE frame
 - *Material Design components*: Enable/Disable Material Design components (Buttons, Progress Bars...)
 - *Material Icons*: Enable/Disable the Material Theme icons to the original ones
+- *Material Fonts*: Enable/Disable Material fonts (Roboto) and bigger font in sidebar.
 - *Material Theme*: Enable/Disable the material theme styles
 - *Project View Decorators*: Enable/Disable the Project View Decorators.
 See the above section about separators.
 * *Theme in Statusbar*: Add an indicator for the currently selected theme in the statusbar.
 - *Transparent Scrollbars*: Enable/Disable transparency in scrollbars
 - *Accent Scrollbars*: Set the color of the scrollbars to the accent color
+- *Dark Title Bar*: Set dark title bar for dark themes (only for Mac)

 #### Settings shortcuts

 You can also quickly toggle some settings by using the `Search Everywhere` or the functionality of the IDE.
 Simply press `Shift-Shift` and type `Material Theme` to get the list of avialable toggles.

 Same goes for the `Command Panel` (<kbd>Ctrl-Shift-A/Cmd-Shift-A</kbd>).